NDari/gocrunch/mat/README.md

 m.Filter(f)
 ```

-will create a new mat object which contains the positive elements of the
+will create a new Mat which contains the positive elements of the
 original matrix.
 If no elements return true for a given function, nil is
 returned.
 It is expected that the caller of this method checks the returned
 value to ensure that it is not nil.